-Fri Continuing discussion of Piaget's theory (Green & Piel Chapter 11)
+Thu Continuing discussion of Piaget's theory (Green & Piel Chapter 10)

-Mon Discussion of Kohlberg's theory from the constructivist paradigm (Green & Piel Chapter 12)
+Tue Discussion of Kohlberg's theory of moral development from the constructivist paradigm (Green & Piel Chapter 11)

-Wed Continuing discussion of Kohlberg's theory of moral development (Green & Piel Chapter 12)

-Fri Behavioristic theories (both classical and operant conditioning) from the exogenous paradigm (Green &
+Thu Conclude discussion of Kohlberg's theory; begin discussion (roughly halfway through today's class) of behavioristic theories (including both classical and operant conditioning) from the exogenous paradigm (Green & Piel Chapter 7)

-Piel Chapter 8)

-Mon Continuing discussion of behavioristic theories (Green & Piel Chapter 8)

-Wed Discussion of Freud's theory from the endogenous paradigm (Green & Piel Chapter 3).
-[Suggestion: In order to help spread out your work load, begin preparing now for your debates and in-class presentation.
+Tue First half of today's class: continuing discussion of behavioristic theories (Green & Piel Chapter 7); second half of class time: discussion of Freud's theory from the endogenous paradigm (Green & Piel Chapter 3).
+[In order to help spread out your work load, I suggest that you begin preparing now for your debates and in-class presentation.
 Why?
 Over the next 10 weeks or so, each student will be involved in two debates and will also give one in-class presentation.]